Heart Health Includes:

 - Read Nutrition Facts labels on food packages:

-- Choose foods with low or no saturated fat, trans fat, hydrogenated fat or cholesterol.
+- Choose foods with low or no saturated fat, and no trans fat.

 - A low fat choice is 3 grams of fat per ounce of meat or cheese, or 3 grams of fat per serving of snacks, sauces, or dairy products.